-In this blog, we identify three of the most common grounds asserted for denial of a claims dispute involving disability benefits for professionals.
+Below we identify three of the most common grounds asserted for denial of a claims dispute involving disability insurance benefits for professionals.

-Lack of Cooperation with the Insurer Investigating the Claim: Once a disability claim has been filed, the insurer will undertake an investigation to evaluate the claim and to assess whether the claimant qualifies for benefits.
-During the investigation process, the insurance company will issue requests for information, extensive documentation regarding the disability, financial statements, and tax records.
-While these requests cannot be used for the purpose of harassment or delay, failure to comply with reasonable requests will be used by the insurer to deny payment of the claim.
+Lack of Cooperation with the Insurer Investigating the Claim: Once a disability insurance claim has been filed, the insurer will undertake an investigation to evaluate the claim and to assess whether the claimant qualifies for benefits.
+During the investigation process, the insurance company will issue extensive requests for information, such as medical records, statements from the insured and his or her physicians and family and friends, financial statements, and tax records, spy on social media activity, and potentially conduct video surveillance of the insured.
+While these requests cannot be used for the purpose of harassment or delay, failure to comply with reasonable requests will be used by the insurer to delay or deny payment of the claim.

 Not Disabled Based on Policy Definition: Insurers frequently deny claims by asserting that the policyholder does not meet the definition of “disabled” within the language of the insurance policy.